Electronic Signatures

 Will Cannon

-Is your business considering switching to a digital document workflow and isn’t sure about the legality of digital signatures?
+Is your business considering switching to a digital document workflow and unsure about the legality of digital signatures?
 You’ve probably got several questions concerning what is and isn’t considered legal.

-You must ensure you follow the correct procedures and protocol when it comes to digital document signing.
+You must ensure you follow the correct procedures and protocol regarding digital document signing.

 In this article, we’ll cover everything you need to know about legal signatures, including: